-We are also changing the lives of orphaned and abandoned children at the Tender Hearts Baby Home through our Mukono Baby Room healing homes project.
+We then began changing the lives of orphaned and abandoned children at the Tender Hearts Baby Home through our Mukono Baby Room.
 The babies and toddlers in this program often arrive severely malnourished and with complex health needs such as HIV.